nothingdeveloped/upload-to-firebase-github-action/README.md

   secret_name: string;
   data: {};
 ```
-url : Url of the website
+&emsp;url : Url of the website \
-method : Http Method
+&emsp;method : Http Method \
-secret : Webhook secret to verify request is made from this action . default : sha256 of url
+&emsp;secret : Webhook secret to verify request is made from this action . default : sha256 of url \
-secret_name : Name of webhook secret key . default : secret_key
+&emsp;secret_name : Name of webhook secret key . default : secret_key \
-data : Additional data that can be passed.
+&emsp;data : Additional data that can be passed.